codetalker7/codetalker7.github.io/_pages/projects.md

 ---
-title: My Projects
+title: Old stuff
 layout: post
 ---

-Here are some theoretical projects that I've worked on.
-Currently the list is a bit old, but expect more projects to be here soon.
+~~Here are some theoretical projects that I've worked on.
+Currently the list is a bit old, but expect more projects to be here soon.~~ This is an old page.
+I don't want to remove this, but consider this list outdated.
+These were just some math topics which I explored at a point in my life.

 ## Math